There’s a lot of TV content available for free, and in some cases, it is even available without ads. Here are some excellent places to look:

-Amazon bought the streaming rights to lots of shows on PBS including Masterpiece and put them onto their Amazon Prime Video platform for free (as long as you’re a Prime subscriber).
+Amazon bought the streaming rights to many shows on PBS, including Masterpiece, and put them onto their Amazon Prime Video platform for free (as long as you’re a Prime subscriber).

 Pluto.TV (Contains Ads)

 Pluto.TV offers a selection of TV shows for free.
-Pluto.TV collections free online videos to create “channnels”.
+Pluto.TV collections accessible online videos to create “channels.”
 There are popular sources like Bloomberg Television, MSNBC and RT America.
 Other channels are created using content from licensed major network programming, online videos, and public domain videos.
-Examples include humorous video from Cracked and The Onion, Shout!
+Examples include humorous videos from Cracked and The Onion, Shout!
 Factory TV and a Mystery Science Theater 3000.

-It is available as a web app, and on these platforms: Mac and Windows, iOS and Android.
+It is available as a web app on these platforms: Mac and Windows, iOS and Android.
 It also runs on these streaming devices: AppleTV, Android TV, Amazon Fire Stick, Roku, and PlayStation consoles.

 Tubi.TV (Contains Ads)

 Tubi.TV provides free content from Paramount Pictures, Metro-Goldwyn-Mayer, and Lionsgate.
 They have 20,000 television and film videos.
-It is said to be the largest library of free media content online.
+It is the most extensive library of accessible media content online.
 However, content is supported by many commercials.

 Twitch.TV and (No Ads)